cpetig/resource-demo/README.md

     Wasmer bindgen only supports the old witx, not the newer wit format.
 You could write a host binding generator within wit-bindgen though.

-- JavaScript: JCO doesn't support resources yet, IIRC.
+[1]
 - C: Currently I generate C++ host bindings for WAMR, C would be feasible.

 - Python: https://pypi.org/project/componentize-py/ (?)

 ### Guest languages

-- JavaScript: https://github.com/bytecodealliance/javy, you will need another tool to generate guest bindings for imported functions, IIRC.
+- JavaScript: https://github.com/bytecodealliance/javy is potentially smaller than spidermonkey embedded by jco, you will need another tool to generate guest bindings for imported functions, IIRC.
 A path using C bindings with yet to be written JavaScript wrapping should be viable.

+[4]
 - Python: https://pypi.org/project/componentize-py/

+[3]
 - Go: WIT bindgen support is being worked on https://github.com/bytecodealliance/SIG-Guest-Languages/blob/main/docs/subgroups.md